bartvdlee/AIRA/README.md

 The tool assumes you have a LiteLLM instance running on `http://localhost:4000` and have at least one LLM configured on LiteLLM.
 For setting up LiteLLM, please see: https://github.com/BerriAI/litellm

+Important: AIRA can only be used with LLMs that support structured output and JSON mode

 ## Features
 - Can use any LLM (local or through API) via LiteLLM
 - Can generate potential human right impact with RAG